seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 speak what I know.

 **KING**
-Thou hast spoken all already,
+Thou hast spoken all already, unless thou canst say
+they are married: but thou art too fine in thy
+evidence; therefore stand aside.

-This ring, you say, was yours?
+This ring, you say, was yours? ...

 **DIANA**
+...
 Ay, my good lord.

 **KING**
 Where did you buy it? or who gave it you?